rinor/jorcli/examples/README.md

 At this point the StakePool is configured and running, but the node behaves like a passive one since:

-1. the StakePool is not yet registered on the network
-2. Even if it was registered the StakePool has no stake yet.
+1. StakePool is registered on the network, but has no stake yet.

 ## JCLI Rest v0